-I have over 20 years of clinical experience.
+I have 25 years of clinical experience.
 I began my career as a researcher evaluating stress management workshops for NHS staff.
-I studied a PhD which involved developing and delivering a brief cognitive behavioural therapy service for shift workers in industry.
+I studied a PhD which involved developing and delivering a brief Cognitive Behavioural Therapy service for shift workers in industry.
 This was supervised in a major research department, evaluating the effectiveness of therapy.
-I began to study CAT in 1995.
+I began to study Cognitive Analytic Therapy (CAT) in 1995.
 This is specialist therapy training over two years, involving taught work, supervised clinical cases within the NHS and my own personal therapy.

 Ives,G., Phelps, M., Taylor,E., Carter, C. and Crowther, L. (2013).
 Is there an expert in the house?
 The future for expert witnesses.
 Family Law, 43, 1041-1044.

 Reynolds, S., Taylor, E., Shapiro, D.A.
 (1993).
 Session impact in stress management training.
 Journal of Occupational and Organisational Psychology, 66, 99-113.

 Reynolds, S., Taylor, E. & Shapiro, D.A.
 (1993) Impact and outcome in stress management training.
 Journal of Community and Applied Social Psychology.
 3, 325-337.

 Taylor, E., Briner, R. and Folkard, S. (1997).
 Models of shiftwork and health: An examination of the influence of stress on shiftwork theory.
 Human Factors, 39, 67-82.

 Taylor, E., Folkard, S. and Shapiro, D. (1997) Shiftwork advantages as predictors of health.
 International Journal of Occupational and Environmental Health, special edition on shiftwork, 3, 20-30.